 The 1996 Safe Drinking Water Act (SDWA) amendments require that once every 5 years EPA issue a new list of 30 unregulated contaminants to be monitored by public water systems.
 Unregulated contaminants are those for which the EPA has not established drinking water standards.
 The purpose of unregulated contaminants monitoring is to assist the EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
 UCMR lists 1, 2 and 3 were monitored and completed in compliance with EPA requirements.
-Monitoring of UCMR list 4 began in August 2018.
-2 detects for manganese of 0.013 ppm and 0.008 ppm (with an average of 0.011) were found during our August and November sampling, but both are well under the 0.05 MCL required by DEP.
+Monitoring of UCMR list 4 began in August 2018 and will conclude November 2020.
+2 detects for manganese of 18.2 ppb and 9.28 ppb and 1 detect of Quinoline at 0.0578 ppb were found during our August and November sampling.